 Elly Holm did extensive work at the Friedenskirche in Hillbrow, Johannesburg in the 1960’s.
 Her stained glass windows are particularly noteworthy as is the large esgraffico work in the transept and the painting of the dome in the east entrance.

 Elly Helene Holm, nee Pabst, was born in Koblenz, Germany, on April 11th 1911.
 She died on December 9th 2000 in Hartbeespoort, North West, South Africa.
-After she had finished schooling she trained at an Art School where she met her future husband, Erich Sidney Holm, a South African.
+After she had finished schooling she studied/trained for five and a half years at the 'Kunstakademie in Leipzig' - 'Academy of fine Arts, Leipzig'. where she met her future husband, Erich Sidney Holm, a South African.